 Paris’s 1st arrondissement, home to the Louvre, the Tuileries Garden, and the Palais Royal, is the beating heart of every Fashion Week.
 Industry-only expositions take place in tents along the western side of the Tuileries, but outside the venues, the streets of this lively district become runways in themselves.
 Throughout Paris Fashion Week, models and fashionistas in eye-catching ensembles parade through the Tuileries and the Palais Royal hoping to catch the attention of photographers.
 “The city erupts into a hub for the world’s most stylish people,” Cox says.

-Finding out where specific shows will take place has become slightly more difficult—for security purposes—since the 2015 attacks in Paris.
+Stake out the shows Finding out where specific shows will take place has become slightly more difficult—for security purposes—since the 2015 attacks in Paris.
 The Fédération de la Haute Couture et de la Mode encourages fashion brands not to communicate the exact locations of their events to the general public.

 But schedules can be found online, and “major brands typically take over the same venues each season,” Cox explains.
 For example, Chanel shows usually take place at the Grand Palais, and Dior displays are normally shown at the Musée Rodin.
 This means it’s also a good idea to check show schedules before visiting these attractions during Paris Fashion Week—it’s possible they may be closed to the public.